Rosemary Mayer: Career

 Mayer worked in a variety of media including drawing, sculpture and installation.
-Her early text-based work appeared frequently in 0 TO 9, a publication edited by her sister Bernadette Mayer and Vito Acconci between 1967-1969 which is considered "a groundbreaking mimeographed magazine...which brought together the era’s leading figures of experimental poetry and conceptual art," including artists Sol LeWitt, Adrian Piper, and Dan Graham.
+Her early text-based work appeared frequently in 0 to 9, a publication edited by her sister Bernadette Mayer and Vito Acconci between 1967 and 1969 which is considered “a groundbreaking mimeographed magazine... which brought together the era’s leading figures of experimental poetry and conceptual art," including artists Sol LeWitt, Adrian Piper, and Dan Graham.

 In 1972, Mayer was one of the women artists who co-founded A.I.R. gallery, at 97 Wooster Street in New York City.
 She exhibited her large-scale fabric sculptures for the first time there in 1973 in a two-person solo presentation alongside artist Judith Bernstein, in a show which was reviewed by Roberta Smith in Artforum; in the review, Smith commented on the interplay between drawing and sculpture in Mayer's work.

 Artforum in Summer 1976 published a two-page feature on Mayer by critic Lawrence Alloway, which included a reproduction of Galla Placidia, a work features in the A.I.R show.
 The work Galla Placidia was also the cover of Alan Sondheim's book Individuals: Post-Movement Art in America (1976), which includes writing and poetry by various contemporary artists.
-Mayer contributed the essay "Two Years, March 1973 to January 1975" which discusses the sources of her fabric sculptures.
+Mayer contributed the essay “Two Years, March 1973 to January 1975” which discusses the sources of her fabric sculptures.

 Mayer showed at Monique Knowlton gallery in 1976.
 In the later 1970s her work grew more focused on installation and ephemeral projects, including installations incorporating weather balloons and snow in out-door projects.
-She was part of the show "Words as Images" at the Renaissance Society at the University of Chicago in 1981, where she also gave a reading.
+She was part of the show “Words as Images” at the Renaissance Society at the University of Chicago in 1981, where she also gave a reading.
 As a writer, she published Pontormo's Diary (1983), a translation of the diary of the Florentine artist Jacopo da Pontormo.
 She said in a 2013 interview, “I was living in Post-Minimalism, a time after a time of clarity, and Pontormo was in a time after the clarity of the Renaissance.”
 She also published criticism in Arts Magazine, Art in America, published writing on her work in Art-Rite, and kept a journal for most of her life.

 Mayer received grants from The National Endowment for the Arts, the New York Council on the Arts, and the Pollock-Krasner Foundation.
 She was also a professor of art at LaGuardia Community College, where she taught for twenty years.

 Mayer's work is in the collection of the Museum of Modern Art.